adjust/adobe_air_sdk/README.md

 ## Additional features

-Once you integrated the adjust SDK into your project, you can take advantage of the following features.
+You can take advantage of the following features once the adjust SDK is integrated into your project.

 ### 6. Add tracking of custom events

 You can tell adjust about every event you want.
 Suppose you want to track every tap on a button.
-You would have to create a new Event Token in your [dashboard].
+Simply create a new Event Token in your [dashboard].
 Let's say that Event Token is `abc123`.
-In your button's click handler method you could then add the following line to track the click:
+You can add the following line in your button’s click handler method to track the click:

 ```actionscript
 var adjustEvent:AdjustEvent = new AdjustEvent("abc123");